GlobalSport/state-decorator/README.md

 ## Persist state on page unload

 For cases where the state is needed to be saved when the window is unloaded (the page is refreshed or the window/tab is closed).
-The StateDecorator listens to the 'beforeunload' window event and call the **onUnload** property with the current state as parameter
+The StateDecorator listens to the 'beforeunload' window event and call the **onUnload** property with the current state and props as parameter.

 ```typescript
 export default class Container extends React.Component {